 Incoming first-year students (30 credit hours or less)

 are required to enroll in the Freshman Year Experience (FYE) Program.
-Please go to WIU's First Year Experience page for more information.
-PICTURES:
+Please go to WIU's First Year Experience (FYE) page for more information.

 General Education update for those NOT seeking Teacher Certification Option:

 The School of Arts and Sciences requires more General Education courses in the Humanities and Social sciences (12 hours each) than other schools within the University.
 Also required are three hours of Human Well Being, two courses with a writing emphasis, three hours of Multicultural Studies, 16 hours of Natural Sciences and Mathematics, and 9 hours of directed Communication Skills.

 General Education update for those in the Teacher Certification Option:

 The requirements of students seeking teacher certification follow the General Education Requirements of the College of Education and Human Services.
 This includes 9 hours in the Humanities and Fine Arts (of which at least 3 hours must be in Humanities and 3 in the Fine Arts), 9 hours in the Social Sciences, 3 hours in Human Well Being (of which 1 hour must be an activity course), 3 hours in Multicultural Studies, 10 hours of Natural Sciences and Mathematics, and 9 hours of Directed Communication Skills.

 Foreign Language update: All students seeking a Bachelors of Science degree in Biology are required to have two semesters or one full year of a single Foreign Language.
 Two years of the same language in high school, or two semesters of the same language in college or university will complete this requirement, as long as transcripts are presented to the registrar.